-On the day on which this Act is passed, the Secretary of State will commission a review into the uses of AI in the fields of recruitment and employment.
-The review will consider -
+- (1) On the day on which this Act is passed, the Secretary of State must commission a review into the uses of AI in the fields of recruitment and employment. - (2) The review must consider - (a) such matters as the creation of a new regulator for the uses of AI in recruitment and employment, and

-- (a) such matters as the creation of a new regulator for the uses of AI in recruitment and employment, and - (b) whether a cross sector, agile AI Regulator would enable the uses of AI in recruitment and employment to be covered alongside all other uses of AI in the economy, ensuring clarity and consistency of regulatory approach."
+(b) whether a cross sector, agile AI Regulator would enable the uses of AI in recruitment and employment to be covered alongside all other uses of AI in the economy, ensuring clarity and consistency of regulatory approach."